patrickbwarren/map-reduce-monte-carlo/README.md

 ### Random number generation

-> *Random numbers should not be generated with a method chosen at random.* --- Donald E. Knuth
+> Random numbers should not be generated with a method chosen at random. &mdash; *Donald E. Knuth*

-> *Anyone who attempts to generate random numbers by deterministic means is, of course, living in a state of sin.* --- John von Neumann
+> Anyone who attempts to generate random numbers by deterministic means is, of course, living in a state of sin. &mdash; *John von Neumann*

 In order to work within the Map/Reduce Monte-Carlo paradigm, it is essential that each separate run done in parallel should have access